Carnegie

 What is the Carnegie Community Engagement Classification?

-The Carnegie Community Engagement Classification allows universities to demonstrate their commitment to the communities they serve and to share good practices in the sector.
-The classification framework represents the best practices in the field and encourages continuous improvement through periodic re-classification.
+The Carnegie Community Engagement Classification allows universities to showcase their commitment to the communities they serve and share innovative practices across the sector.
+This globally recognized framework encourages continuous improvement and provides a platform for institutions to demonstrate impact, leadership, and collaboration.

 THE DEFINITION OF COMMUNITY ENGAGEMENT